epfl-ada/ada-2023-project-datasquad2023/Readme.md

 For our analysis, preprocessing includes filtering the Tech Review channels.
 We are doing it based on what percentage of the channels' videos are about tech review.
 To classify the tech review videos, however, we are using multiple techniques.
 The naive method is about finding what percentage of the words used in their title is widely used by the well-known Tech Review YouTubers, and classifying the video depending on this.
 We also want to try with the Bayesian classifier (as explained in the notebook) and other NLP methods in the next milestone.

 ### Step 2: Video length analysis
-We focused on a subset of videos (namely videos shorter than 20 minutes long) from the tech review channels (identified in the previous step).
+We focused on a subset of videos (videos shorter than 20 minutes long) from the tech review channels (identified in the previous step).
 We first computed the average number of likes and dislikes per video, as well as the average duration of a video, over the years.
 Then, we computed the ratios $\frac{number\ of\ likes}{number\ of\ views}$ and $\frac{number\ of\ dislikes}{number\ of\ views}$ and calculated their pearson correlations with the average duration.
 The average duration had a statistically significant (small p-value) positive correlation with the ratio $\frac{number\ of\ likes}{number\ of\ views}$ but a statistically significant negative correaltion with the ratio $\frac{number\ of\ dislikes}{number\ of\ views}$.
 Moreover, we computed the moving average with a window size of 1000 and finally computed the ratio $\frac{number\ of\ likes}{number\ of\ dislikes}$ and plotted it across years.
-Note that we smoothed the number of views and number of dislikes by adding a one to each of them, so that we avoid dividing by zero in our ratio computations while still taking into account those videos that performed poorly instead of discarding them.
+Note that we smoothed the number of views and dislikes by adding one to each of them, so that we avoid dividing by zero in our ratio computations while still taking into account those videos that performed poorly instead of discarding them.
 We would like to run this analysis with videos that are larger than 20 minutes long and see whether we get oppsoite results to what we got with videos less than 20 minutes long.

 ### Step 3: Upload frequency analysis
 First we tried naively to compute the frequency as $\frac{number\ of\ videos}{number\ of\ months}$.